ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 * [Compare-Exchange](../../../client-api/operations/compare-exchange/overview) are cluster-wide key/value pair items where the key is a unique identifier in the database.

-* CmpXchg items are used to coordinate work between threads, clients, nodes, or sessions that are trying to access a shared resource (such as a document) at the same time.
+* CmpXchg items help maintain ACIDity by coordinating work between threads, clients, nodes, or sessions that are trying to modify a shared resource (such as a document) at the same time.
-   * In a cluster-wide setting, they are shared by and can be used by every node in the cluster to maintain ACIDity by ensuring that two entities cannot write on the same document at the same time.

 * The singular CmpXchg key can also be used to reserve a resource in various other situations, as seen in [these examples](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation).